Rio de Janeiro Metro

 Rio de Janeiro Metro Information

-The Rio de Janeiro metro is a metro system with very humble beginning.
-When it began operations way back in the year 1979, it served only 5 stations.
-Now, the system is operational on 2 lines that are spread over a distance of 41 km, covering 36 stations in total.
-The rapid transit is simply called as the Metro by the locals of Rio.
-It’s popularity among the locals is not something that is taken lightly.
-As one of the most popular means of public transportation in Rio it has an annual ridership in excess of 2 million (2014).
-Infact, only the Sao Paulo metro network in Brazil can boast of a higher annual ridership.
-Under the name of Rio Trilhos, the Government of Rio de Janeiro are operating the metro and have been responsible for its expansion since its construction.
-Currently, one of the major expansion projects that is being pursued by them is the expansion of line 2 to reduce the time it takes to travel from Pavuna Station to Botago.
+The Metro of Rio de Janeiro is a metro system with very humble beginnings.
+When it started operating in 1979, it served only 5 stations.
+Now, the system operates on 2 lines spread over a distance of 41 km, with a total of 36 stations.
+The rapid transit system is simply called the Metro by the locals of Rio.
+It’s popularity with the locals is not taken lightly.
+As one of the most popular means of public transport in Rio, it has an annual ridership of over 2 million (2014).
+In fact, only Sao Paulo’s metro network in Brazil can boast a higher annual ridership.
+Under the name Rio Trilhos, the government of Rio de Janeiro operates the metro and has been responsible for its expansion since its construction.
+One of the major expansion projects they are currently pursuing is the extension of Line 2 to reduce the journey time from Pavuna station to Botago.

 Rio de Janeiro Metro Map

-Map of Rio de Janeiro Metro System showing various lines and stations.
-Click on the map to enlarge it or Download Rio de Janeiro Metro Map in PDF.
+Map of Rio de Janeiro Metro showing different lines and stations.
+Click on the map to enlarge it or download the Rio de Janeiro Metro map in PDF format.

 Rio de Janeiro Metro Hours

-The metro has two different sets of timings.
-One, applicable from Monday-Saturday and the other for Sundays and other public holidays.
-On the weekdays and Saturday, the metro begins operations early at 05:00 am in the morning and runs till midnight.
-The accessibility of the metro with respect to the timings on Sundays and public holidays is not quite the same.
-On these days, trains operate only between 07:00-23:00 pm.
+The Metro has two different timetables.
+One for Monday-Saturday and the other for Sundays and other public holidays.
+On weekdays and Saturdays, the metro starts at 05:00 in the morning and runs until midnight.
+Access to the metro is not quite the same on Sundays and public holidays.
+On these days, trains only run between 07:00 and 23:00.

 Rio de Janeiro Metro Fares